 - So much more

-* Neurological complications are linked to nutritional deficiencies after bariatric surgery.
-The most commonly reported nutritional inadequacies comprised thiamine (B1), B12, folate, vitamin D, vitamin E, and copper deficiencies.
+* Neurological complications are linked to a lack of nourishment after bariatric surgery.
+The most commonly reported nutritional inadequacies comprised thiamine (B1), B12, folate, vitamin D, vitamin E, and copper.

 Be sure to choose calcium citrate and not calcium carbonate.
 After gastric bypass or sleeve gastrectomy, you will not produce the stomach acid needed to activate and absorb calcium carbonate.